 Townspeople were also affected by the asbestos-tainted vermiculite, as Grace had distributed their leftover vermiculite for use in playgrounds, backyards, gardens, roads and a number of other popular locations in the town.
 While the asbestos was circulating in the air around the mine, it also was included in baseball fields and other areas where children and citizens commonly spent their time.

 When the Seattle Post-Intelligencer wrote a series of articles about Libby in 1999, titled “Uncivil Action: A Town Left to Die,” the story of the people of Libby finally gained national attention.
-The mine closed that year and the EPA set up an information center in Libby to address the problem.
+The EPA set up an information center in Libby to address the problem.
 What followed is the largest, longest-running asbestos cleanup project in American history.

 The EPA has made progress, but cleanup efforts continue.
 As of 2016, the EPA has investigated more than 7,300 properties and completed cleanups at 2,275 other sites, including all schools and parks, the former vermiculite processing plants and other contaminated public areas.
 The EPA estimates that a few hundred locations are still in need of mitigation and expects to finish those projects in the next two to three years.